 –Access to 3 circuits (more than one outlet can be located on the same circuit) is required.

 –We may need access to your driveway.
-Car(s) should be parked on the street for possible personal use or incase of emergency.
+Car(s) should be parked on the street for personal use or in case of emergency.

 –Please fix known existing attic electrical problems in wiring and electrical boxes prior to insulation.

-(Existing insulation is generally recommended to remain in your attic*.
-Minus mold or mildew problems, smoke damage)
+(Existing insulation is generally recommended to remain in your attic, unless smoke or mold damage is present.

 –Please remove any storage items from your attic.

-–Inform the crew of each recess light, heat lamp, fireplace, or whole house attic fan which runs into the area which will be insulated.
+–Inform the crew of each recessed light, heat lamp, fireplace, or whole house attic fan which runs into the area which will be insulated.

 –Remove pictures or any items which may be knocked loose around the attic access holes.

 –Remove any fragile or breakable items in the pathway from the attic access hole to where the insulation truck would be parked.
-(Occasionally this path would be through a window when stairways creates a far distance for truck to go.
+Occasionally this path would be through a window when stairways create a far distance for the truck to go.

 –Provide access to breaker box.